otrv4/otrv4/otrv4.md

 6. Computes the Mixed shared secret and the SSID:
     * `K = KDF_1(0x04 || tmp_k, 64)`.
 Securely deletes `tmp_k`.
     * Calculates the SSID from shared secret: `KDF_1(0x05 || K, 8)`.
-7. Initializes the double ratchet:
+7. Initializes the double ratchet algorithm:
    * Sets ratchet id `i` as 0.
    * Sets `j` as 0, `k` as 0 and `pn` as 0.
    * Generates an ephemeral ECDH key pair, as defined in